 The size adjustment was based on the assumption that the larger the acreage of a property, the lower the overall sale price per acre and vice versa.
-Sale 1 was similar and did not require an adjustment.
-Sale 3 was larger than the subject and required a positive adjustment.
-Sale 2 was smaller and required a negative adjustment.
-These adjustments were based on overall market information.
+Sale 2 was larger than the subject and required a positive adjustment.
+Sale 1 was similar.
+Sale 3 was smaller and required a negative adjustment.
+The adjustments were based on overall market information.